MathHubInfo/mhd/README.md

-# MathHubData
+# MathDataHub

 [![Build Status](https://travis-ci.com/MathHubInfo/mhd.svg?branch=master)](https://travis-ci.com/MathHubInfo/mhd)

-MathHubData is a system to provide universal infrastructure for Mathematical Data.
+MathDataHub is a system to provide universal infrastructure for Mathematical Data.
 See the paper [Towards a Unified Mathematical Data Infrastructure: Database and Interface Generation](https://kwarc.info/people/mkohlhase/papers/cicm19-MDH.pdf) for more details.

-This repository contains the MathHubData Implementation consisting of a [Django](https://www.djangoproject.com/)-powered backend and [create-react-app](https://github.com/facebook/create-react-app)-powered frontend.
+This repository contains the MathDataHub Implementation consisting of a [Django](https://www.djangoproject.com/)-powered backend and [create-react-app](https://github.com/facebook/create-react-app)-powered frontend.

+*Note: The code refers to the project as `mhd` (as opposed to the expected `mdh`).
+This is due to historical reasons.*

 This README contains backend information, the frontend can be found in the `frontend/` sub-folder.
 See [frontend/README.md](frontend/README.md) for more details.